AdobeDocs/genstudio.en/help/user-guide/concepts.md

 # Introduction to GenStudio

-An enterprise content supply chain must keep pace with an ever-changing market.
-It is challenging to build personalized, brand-approved content at scale, monitor effectiveness, and adapt quickly to the changes.
-GenStudio brings the best tools together in one application to be a performance multiplier for enterprise marketing teams.
+GenStudio is a standalone enterprise product that embodies Adobe's Content Supply Chain to streamline marketing campaigns.
+It is challenging to build personalized, brand-approved content at scale, monitor effectiveness, and adapt quickly to the ever-changing market.
+GenStudio brings Creative Cloud, Express with Firefly, and Experience Cloud together in one application that leverages generative AI as a performance multiplier for enterprise marketing teams.

 With GenStudio you can: